 Income Statement Comparison

-The following table compares the most recent income statements of Rockwell Automation, Inc. (ROK) and Columbus McKinnon Corporation (CMCO), providing insight into their financial performance.
+The following table presents a comparative analysis of the income statements for Rockwell Automation, Inc. (ROK) and Columbus McKinnon Corporation (CMCO) for their most recent fiscal years.

 EPS7.69-0.18